Solid Stowage: 1964 Chevrolet Corvair 95 Panel Van – SOLD!

 (To stop the slideshow and expand the pictures, click on the current photograph below)

 General Motors allowed Chevrolet to invest heavily in its rear-engined, air-cooled Corvair line launched for the 1960 model year.
 To help spread the investment out over more models, Chevrolet offered van and pickup models designed to compete with Volkswagen’s truck offerings.
-This 1964 Corvair 95 Panel Van, currently listed here on Craigslist in Poland, Maine, is a rare find, especially in what appears to be a very solid and unmolested survivor condition.
+This 1964 Corvair 95 Panel Van, originally listed in September 2022 on Craigslist in Poland, Maine, is a rare find, especially in what appears to be a very solid and unmolested survivor condition.

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #4 “Fair” estimate of $2,850 and its #3 “Good” appraisal of $6,400.

 Following the initial launch of Corvair passenger car models for the 1960 model year, Chevrolet expanded the air-cooled line-up for the 1961 model year with the Corvair 95 line of light-duty trucks and vans, using the Corvair Powerpack with forward-control, or “cab over” design, with the driver sitting over the front wheels, as in the Volkswagen Type 2.

 The Greenbrier Sportswagon used the same body as the “Corvan 95” panel van with the side windows option, but was marketed as a station wagon and was available with trim and paint options similar to the passenger cars.
 The “Corvan 95” model was also built in pickup versions; the Loadside was a fairly typical pickup of the era, except for the rear engine, forward controls, and a pit in the middle of the bed.
 The more popular Rampside had a unique, large, fold-down ramp on the side of the bed for ease of loading wheeled items.